-Recently, Social Catfish users have reported an influx of 419 or Nigerian scams.
+Recently, Social Catfish users have reported an influx of 419 or Nigerian scams, also called catfish.
 By the time most people find us, often the damage has been done and the best that can be hoped for is to stop future lost assets, emotions, or time.
 However, as word gets out, everyday internet users are learning that online search algorithms and tools like SocialCatfish.com can seek out, identify, and STOP Nigerian scammers from wrecking havoc on their lives.
-Whether it is to help yourself, a friend or loved one, or preventative so you know the facts on 419 scams!
+Whether it is to help yourself, a friend or loved one, or preventative so you know the facts on 419 scams and catfishing scams!

-It used to be easy to identify a fraudulent email, online user, or even someone on a dating site.
-Email carriers like Gmail, Yahoo, or AOL began to add protections which would send most 419 scam emails to the ‘spam’ folder.
-That is when scammers got smart and began to enhance their English or language skills, so that they could maximize profits and returns.
+It used to be easy to identify a phishing email, online user, or even someone on dating sites, such as Hinge or OkCupid.
+Email carriers like Gmail, Yahoo, or AOL began to add protections that would send most 419 scam emails to the ‘spam’ folder.
+That is when scammers got smart and began to enhance their English or language skills so that they could maximize profits and returns.
 When the FBI gets involved in issuing warnings about the bait and switch know as 419 Scams, then it is time to take notice.
 That is the current day reality, in which the United States government has devoted an entire .gov page to helping internet users stay safe and educated.

 If you receive anything of this sort, whether by email or mail.
 Here are the actions to take.

 If someone you know is being scammed, or you think they might be, educate them with articles like these and encourage them to run a search.
-From there, if suspicions are confirmed or ongoing, they should immediately follow the steps above and contact the FBI or other resources.
-Feel free to contact Social Catfish who can then walk you though the steps.
+From there, if suspicions are confirmed or ongoing, they should immediately follow the steps above and contact the FBI or other resources to report the scam.
+Feel free to contact Social Catfish who can then walk you through the steps.